kubernetes-sigs/kueue/site/content/en/docs/tasks/run_jobsets.md

   Run a Kueue scheduled JobSet.
 ---

-This page shows how to leverage Kueue's scheduling and resource management capabilities when running [JobSet Operator](https://github.com/kubernetes-sigs/jobset) [JobSets](https://github.com/kubernetes-sigs/jobset/blob/main/docs/concepts/README.md).
+This document explains how you can use Kueue’s scheduling and resource management functionality when running [JobSet Operator](https://github.com/kubernetes-sigs/jobset) [JobSets](https://github.com/kubernetes-sigs/jobset/blob/main/docs/concepts/README.md).

 This guide is for [batch users](/docs/tasks#batch-user) that have a basic understanding of Kueue.
 For more information, see [Kueue's overview](/docs/overview).